 Toorak House by Melanie Beynon Ad

-Located in Melbourne, Australia, this mid-century residence spanning two family generations has been given a contemporary transformation reflecting the family’s growth and aspirations for their home.
+Located in Melbourne, Australia, Toorak House is a mid-century residence spanning two family generations given a contemporary transformation reflecting the family’s growth and aspirations for their home.

-The interior architecture was meticulously re-planned to accommodate the family’s living requirements.
-Our layout focuses on an open kitchen, intimate living spaces, two bathrooms and a central mud room.
-The new kitchen is the heart of the home, bathed in natural light with additional skylights created.
-The communal island bench is softened by handcrafted timber detailing, topped with functional Corian working surfaces.
-The warmth of these key living spaces was elevated by the original Tasmanian Oak flooring and new timber-framed openings that capture panoramic garden views.
+We meticulously re-planned the interior architecture to accommodate the family’s living requirements.
+Our layout emphasizes an open kitchen, intimate living spaces, two bathrooms, and a central mudroom.
+Bathed in natural light and enhanced with additional skylights, the new kitchen becomes the heart of the home.
+The communal island bench features handcrafted timber detailing and functional Corian working surfaces.
+We elevated the warmth of these key living spaces by preserving the original Tasmanian Oak flooring and adding new timber-framed openings that capture panoramic garden views.

-Achieving two bathrooms with free-standing baths and a separate powder room was well considered in order to fit into the existing footprint.
-The balance of hand-crafted tiles and refined detailing compliment the client’s wishes for a tactile and robust material palette.
+We carefully considered the integration of two bathrooms with free-standing baths and a separate powder room to fit within the existing footprint.
+The balance of hand-crafted tiles and refined detailing fulfills the client’s desire for a tactile and robust material palette.

-Working within the original footprint of the house, our design result was a carefully considered, functional interior that aesthetically respects the home’s mid-century bones.
+By working within the original footprint of the house, we achieved a functional interior design that aesthetically respects the home’s mid-century bones.
 Our revival contributes to the longevity of an architectural legacy for future generations.

 Interior Decorating by Hilgar Design + Sandford Gray